superdesk/web-publisher/docs/manual/admin_interface/website_management.rst

    :alt: 1) Initial Dashboard
    :align: center

 In our example (screenshot 1) you can see several websites configured.
-As you can see, each site is represented with its name (which links to front-end) and list of avaialble settings.
+As you can see, each site is represented with its name (which links to the front end) and list of available settings.

-Options to manage or delete websites are available after clicking on the three-dots icon.
+Options to manage or delete websites are shown after clicking on the three-dots icon.

 .. image:: 02.png
    :alt: 2) Website options
    :align: center

-Next screenshot (2) shows initial step in managing single website - set its name and (sub)domain, language(s) and other options.
+Next screenshot (2) shows initial step in managing a single website - set its name and (sub)domain, language(s) and other options.

 .. image:: 03.png
    :alt: 3) Manage website routes
    :align: center

 Definition of site routes is the next step (3).
-Routes can be of type *collection*, *content* or *custom* - first is category-like route to which articles are later attached, second is an end - with specific content assigned, while third is for creating dynamic routes based on author-name, tag or other dynamic value.
+Routes can be of type *collection*, *content* or *custom* - the first is a category-like route to which articles are later attached, second is an end - with specific content assigned, while the third is for creating dynamic routes based on author name, tag or other dynamic value.

-As you can see, route definition consists of name, type (*collection*, *content* or *custom*), eventual parent route, template used to show this route, and article template to open articles attached to this route (if route is of type *collection*).
-There is also switch 'Paywall secured' which can be used to indicate locked content (and thus open it only to, say, logged-in users).
+As you can see, the route definition consists of name, type (*collection*, *content* or *custom*), eventual parent route, template used to show this route, and article template to open articles attached to this route (if route is of type *collection*).
+There is also a switch called 'Paywall secured' which can be used to indicate locked content (and thus open it only to, say, logged-in users).

-Third step in managing a website is to define its navigation.
-In other words, this option can be used to make navigation menus for header, footer, sidebar or wherever.
-If created this way, menu can be later also managed through LiveSite editing (of course, menus can also be defined in templates but then they are not dynamic in a way that can be managed y website editors).
+The third step in managing a website is to define its navigation.
+In other words, this option can be used to make navigation menus for a header, footer, sidebar or wherever.
+If created this way, the menu can be later also managed through LiveSite editing (of course, menus can also be defined in templates but then they are not dynamic in a way that can be managed by website editors).

 .. image:: 04.png
    :alt: 4) Manage site redirects